BitCurator/bitcurator-bootstrap/README.md

 # WARNING!

-The bootstrap script is in development.
-Do not use it in production environments!
+The bootstrap script is in active development.
+We recommend that you do not use it to upgrade production environments at this time.

 For general project information, please visit: